nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 indistinguishable from legitimate ones at the receiver.

 Both TCP and SCTP employ strategies to address (1) and (2).
 TCP imposes a time-wait to reduce the probability of (1).
-It also uses 32-bit sequence numbers with varying initial values so that according to [RFC793](https://tools.ietf.org/html/rfc793#page-27):
+It also uses 32-bit sequence numbers with varying initial values so that according to [RFC 793](https://tools.ietf.org/html/rfc793#page-27):

 >When new connections are created, an initial sequence number (ISN) generator is employed which selects a new 32 bit ISN.
 The generator is bound to a (possibly
 >fictitious) 32 bit clock whose low order bit is incremented roughly every 4 microseconds.
 Thus, the ISN cycles approximately every 4.55 hours.
 Since we assume